bigearth/bitblog/_posts/2018-03-12-multingual-mnemonics.md

 Each of these keys contains an array w/ 2048 words in that language.
 4 `BITBOX.BitcoinCash` methods now accept that wordlist as their 2nd argument and will create and validate mnemonics in those languages.

-The methods which now accepts a `wordslist` argunent are
+The methods which now accepts a `wordslist` argument are

 * `generateMnemonic`
 * `entropyToMnemonic`